 Online quizzes with five multiple-choice questions are included for most of the lectures, and there's a final online quiz after the last lecture.
 The quizzes are scored and tracked by the course.

 A free online study guide gives a reading assignment in the book for each lecture so there is no confusion over differences between the layout of the book and the lectures.
 The study guide also highlights key passages in the book and presents two or three questions.
 Students can discuss the questions if that's practical, or they can write out answers as short essays.
 For example, for the fourth lecture, one question asks, "How were the Articles of Confederation deficient?"
 There are no answer keys for these questions.
 However, the style of the questions requires that students have a clear understanding of the material in order to compose a response.
 A group class meeting weekly to watch a lecture and discuss questions could be worthwhile.
 The study guide also allows students to type notes directly into the program where they are compiled and saved for the student.

 This is an excellent course.
-Using all of the course components might not provide 180 hours of course material, so you might have students write a research paper or do further reading from McClay's "For Additional Reading" list near the back of the textbook.
+Using all of the course components might not provide 180 hours of course material (the number of hours frequently required for a high school course), so you might have students write a research paper or do further reading from McClay's "For Additional Reading" list near the back of the textbook.

 Hillsdale College's free course now makes Land of Hope a very practical choice for homeschooled high school students.